dethstroak/kiseki-guides/Cold Steel/cold-steel-4/act2-part4.md

 - Avon Hills Monster
 ## Fishing
 - Estella - Lake Gala Byroad Summit
- - Requires talking to Kopan and Peter
+ - Requires talking to Kopan and Peter in White Birch in in Milsante

 **------------------------------------------------------------------------------------------------**